Advice on What to Bring

 Pack as you would 'normally' when travelling ie. one large backpack, or duffel bag, or two smaller pieces.
 A suitcase is also fine, especially one with off-road wheels (yes, they are out there), as it would fit nicely in the support vehicle and is easy to work out of.
 The downside is that it will get a hard time, dragged in and out of the vehicle, so it should be an old one (not your favourite piece of Louis Vuitton).
 There won't be a lot of carrying, just from the vehicle to your tent at the end of each day.

 Having two medium pieces of luggage works well.
 Pack a duffel bag inside your main luggage while travelling to Mongolia, and for the domestic flight.
 Once in the countryside, divide your gear into one bag for the things you need daily, such as your sleeping bag, the other for spare clothes and items not used everyday, that can remain in the vehicle.
 Less fighting to fit everything back into one bag each morning too.

 Also bring a small day bag, for items that you would like to keep at hand while travelling from UB, before we meet the horses.

 On trips where we use pack-animals (eg Mongolian Altai and Kazakhstan), we provide the saddle bags for loading on the animals.
-You should bring dry bags (or heavy-duty rubbish sacks) to put your personal gear in.
+You should bring dry bags (or heavy-duty rubbish sacks) to put your personal gear in to keep it dry.